 7. Casa de Campo

-A great place to spend an afternoon if you are craving some time in nature, casa de campo is Madrid’s largest natural park.
-The area is said to have been reserved because the king wanted natural hunting grounds for the palace, and now is a great place for Madrileños to spend a summer weekend.
-There is a lake, public pool, zoo and amusement park among other attractions held within Casa de Campo, and the park is accessible by transit.
+A great place to spend an afternoon if you are craving some time in nature, Casa de Campo is Madrid’s largest natural park.
+The area is said to have been reserved because the king wanted natural hunting grounds for the palace.

 8. Madrid’s Museums

-Being a European captial, Madrid of course has many, many museums.
+Being a European capital, Madrid has many, many museums.
 I am just going to mention three here, as I had the opportunity to see all of these twice.
-If you are a student, make sure to bring student ID, as you can get a discount at all these loactions.
+If you are a student, make sure to bring student ID, as you can get a discount at all these locations.

-Museo Nacional del Prado is probably the most famous museum in Madrid and hols an enormous collection of fine art.
-It has some of Spain’s most famous artists’ work such as Velaquez and Goya.
+Museo Nacional del Prado is probably the most famous museum in Madrid and holds an enormous collection of fine art.
+It has some of Spain’s most famous artists’ work, such as Velázquez and Goya.
 The collections range from the 12th to the 19th century and are mostly what could be defined as classic fine art.

-The nearby Museo Nacional Thyssen-Bornemisza, on the other hand boast a larger range of art, with more genres.
+The nearby Museo Nacional Thyssen-Bornemisza, on the other hand, boasts a larger range of art, with more genres.
 These collections are from the 13th to 20th centuries and include fine art along with pop art and modernist pieces.
 I enjoyed the Thyssem because of the diversity of its collections.

 9. Templo de Debod